-Generally the first night is the worst, the second night is a little better and the third night better still.
+Generally, the first night is the worst, the second night is a little better and the third night better still.
 In the usual scenario, the child is relatively unaffected during the day, doing all their usual activities.

 I have seen one case in my entire career while working as an ER doctor.
 With epiglottitis, the child has a barking cough as with croup, but he is also very sick, drooling and can’t swallow anything.
 The child is short of breath and has a look of panic or doom on his face.

-With epiglottitis, emergency care is essential including whatever tests and interventions are needed for that particular case–this is truly a life threatening condition, albeit a very rare occurrence.
+With epiglottitis, emergency care is essential including whatever tests and interventions are needed for that particular case.
+This is truly a life-threatening condition, albeit a very rare occurrence.

 Traditional Croup Treatment Compared with Today

-In my first five or ten years as a physician, while practicing in small town New Hampshire with mostly young families as patients, I saw hundreds of cases of croup each winter.
+In my first five or ten years as a physician, while practicing in small-town New Hampshire with mostly young families as patients, I saw hundreds of cases of croup each winter.
 I don’t remember doing a single throat x-ray (to rule out epiglottitis), and I never sent a single patient to the ER.

 We generally had a ride-it-out attitude that is so different from the more aggressive treatment typically favored by today’s doctors and experienced by most parents of children with croup.
-I explained the life history of croup to the parents, and gave them my four main interventions listed below.
+I explained the life history of croup to the parents and gave them my four main interventions listed below.
 With this treatment, I had not a single bad outcome in all those years with all those children.

 Now it seems as though many if not most children get an x-ray, blood test, and treatment with one dose of steroids and adrenaline.
 Again, besides the rare time when you can’t be sure you are not dealing with epiglottitis, there is no need for these things.